-The D.C. area is also within easy reach of many beaches, including those along the Chesapeake Bay and the Atlantic Ocean.
+The D.C. area is also within easy reach of many beaches, including those along the Chesapeake Bay and the Atlantic Ocean like Myrtle Beach or Ocean City.
 You may want to take a winter ski getaway, and there are several options within a two-hour drive of the city.

 For ideas on easy city escapes, browse this list of the top weekend getaways from Washington D.C.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Any list of D.C. getaways has to start with New York City (or at least include it in the top three).
 Amtrak's Acela Express train service gets you from Union Station in Washington to Penn Station in Manhattan in three hours, sometimes even less.